 This is self-explanatory.
 However, there are three things to note here.

-Note: Agile content review process aims to create content with shorter development cycles that allow for more frequent content updates than prior content review processes.
+Note: Agile content review process aims at creating content with shorter development cycles that allow for more frequent content updates than prior content review processes.

 Here, the content owner forwards the completed content to the content reviewer.
 S/he after reviewing it, suggests any corrections and edits that might have to be made.